jlapeyre/SymataSyntax.jl/README.md

 /home/someuser/.julia/v0.6/Conda/deps/usr/bin/pip install mathics
 ```

+Alternatively, you can use a system- or user installation of `mathics`.

 ## Using SymataSyntax

 ### Mathematica-syntax mode

-Enter Mathematica-syntax mode with the Symata command `MmaSyntax()`.
+Use `SymataSyntax` from within `Symata`.
+The command
+The command `MmaSyntax()` loads `SymataSyntax` and enters Mathematica-syntax mode.
 Return to the standard Symata-syntax mode by typing `ctrl-d`.
 The Symata command `MmaSyntax()` will try to load `SymataSyntax.jl`.

 ```